5GRealityLab/twist_filter/README.md

 #### Moving Average Filter

-Response from a 10-sample moving average filter.
-Input is in blue and output is in red.
+Response from a 5-sample moving average filter.
+Input is in purple and output is in green.

 ![MAF](img/maf.png)

 #### FIR Filter

-Response from a 10-sample FIR filter with the following weights: [0.35, 0.15, 0.1, 0.1, 0.05, 0.05, 0.05, 0.05, 0.05, 0.05].
-Input is in blue and output is in red.
+Response from a 5-sample FIR filter with the following weights: [0.3, 0.25, 0.15, 0.15, 0.1, 0.05].
+Input is in purple and output is in green.

 ![FIR](img/fir.png)